Exhibitions

 The following community-driven exhibitions are on view now or coming soon to The Peale!
-Please check out our Visit page for current hours of operation, COVID protocols, information about accessibility, parking, and more.
+Please check out our Visit page for current hours of operation, information about accessibility, parking, and more.
 You can also search the archive for past exhibitions that The Peale has hosted this year.
 Previous years are also being added to the archive.

-One Chiliad features three distinct bodies of work created by interdisciplinary artist Jann Rosen-Queralt.
-The inspiration for the artwork is the fact that our cultural legacy is determined by the relationship we have with the land and water of our environment.
+One Chiliad June 26 – September 21, 2025 One Chiliad is inspired by the fact that our cultural legacy is determined by the relationship we have with the land and water of our environment.
+One’s sense of place is derived...

 Ongoing